-The two zones of mineralisation are interpreted to dip at a shallow angle to the south and may be increasing in width and grade with depth (Figure 1).
-In addition the mineralisation is in part coincident with an Induced Polarisation (IP) chargeability anomaly identified in a ground geophysical survey (Figures 1 and 2).
-This is Target T1 and follow up drilling is planned to test the mineralisation at depth and along trend (Figure 2).
+Importantly it appears that the mineralised zones dip at a shallow angle to the south, are close to true width and are increasing in width and grade at depth (Figure 2).
+The mineralisation is open at depth, where it is in part coincident with an Induced Polarisation (IP) chargeability anomaly identified in a ground geophysical survey (Figures 2 and 3).
+IP chargeability anomalies may be associated with disseminated sulphides and magnetite.

+Follow up drill holes will test the mineralisation along trend and at depth.